Knowledge Base | Level Beast

 You never risk more than 1% of your total trading account on any single trade.

 2. Your job is to survive long enough to become consistent.
-Traders who violate the 1% rule are the ones who blow accounts before they develop the skill to be profitable.

 3. At 1% risk per trade, you can be wrong 10 times in a row and still have 90% of your account intact.
-That is the buffer that allows you to keep trading and keep learning.

 4. As your account grows, your dollar risk scales — but the percentage stays at 1%.
-Discipline in sizing is what compounds over time.

 ⚠ Hard Rule

 If you cannot define your 1% risk before entering a trade, you do not enter the trade.
-No exceptions.
-"I'll just use a mental stop" is not a plan — it is how accounts get destroyed.

 📅